Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Numerical Results

 \section{Numerical Results}

 In this section, we propose a series of numerical experiments which are intended to establish the performance of the smoothed circulant embedding method.
 We focus on MLMC applied to the PDE \eqref{eq: pde-model} with a log-normal random field $k(\mathbf{x}, \omega)$ on $D=(0,1)^2$ and for $f \equiv 1$.
-We also offer a brief comparison with the level-dependent truncation of the KL-expansion in \citep{teckentrup_further_2013}.
+We also offer a brief comparison with the level-dependent truncation of the KL-expansion in \citep{teckentrup_further_2013}. {The code used to carry out these experiments can be found on the Github repository \url{https://github.com/anastasia5598/circulant-embedding-with-smoothing}}.

 We consider two different quantities of interest, namely $Q = u\left(\frac{7}{15}, \frac{7}{15}\right)$ and $Q = \|u(\cdot, \omega)\|_{L^2(D)}$.
 In fact, the point evaluation of the solution to the PDE \eqref{eq: pde-model} is not a bounded functional on the Sobolev space $H_0^1(D)$ in domains with more than one dimension.
 Nonetheless, convergence rates of the form in Proposition \ref{prop: discretisation-error} can still be obtained as shown in \citep{teckentrup_multilevel_2012}.